mbrad26/CV/README.md

 ## Marius Brad

 I am a driven, dedicated and energetic junior full stack developer, looking for a tech company where I can continue to learn and grow as a competent software developer.

 For the past few years I have been teaching myself to code and because writing code brings me immense personal satisfaction I decided to join Makers Academy to boost my programing knowledge.
-At Makers I learned about the fundamentals of OOP, TDD, BDD and best practices and methodologies when it comes to writing tested clean code.
+At Makers I learned about the fundamentals of OOP, TDD, BDD and best practices and methodologies when it comes to writing well tested and clean code.

 My background is in financial industry, sales and logistics where I learned to work, communicate and collaborate with people from various departments, levels and walks of life.

 **Tech Stack**: Ruby, JavaScript, SQL, HTML, CSS,  Sinatra, Rails, React, Bootstrap, Rspec, Capybara, Jasmine, Jest, Enzyme, Cypress